 This results in the .357 Sig round achieving consistent barrier penetration, reliable expansion, and devastating permanent wound cavities.

-Secret Service agents also need to be armed with long-range firearms because they’ll never know when they would be caught in a long-range engagement.
+Secret Service agents also need to be armed with long-range firearms because they’ll never know when they will be caught in a long-range engagement.

 The .357 Sig excels in this area because of its flat trajectory.
 This results in increased accuracy and longer effective range than most defensive handgun calibers.